ndsev/zserio-tutorial-python/README.md

 are interested in hands-on C++ or Java with zserio.

 You find the complete tutorial in this example.
 To follow along the description just clone this repo and check the sources.
-For convenience and compatibility reasons, we have included the zserio.jar compiler and the corresponded runtime in this repository.
-The zserio compiler is located in the project's root folder and the runtime library is in subfolder `3rdparty`.
+For convenience, we have included the corresponded runtime in this repository in subfolder `3rdparty`.

 The latest build of the zserio compiler and runtime library can be get from [Zserio Releases](https://github.com/ndsev/zserio/releases).